kanishka-linux/kawaii-player/README.md

 ###### [Index](#index)

-The computer running kawaii-player can be used as youtube-casting or torrent-casting device.
-Users can directly send youtube video/playlist links using web interface to the application with the help of text commands mentioned in the [Using Web Interface](#using-web-interface) section, which will be then played using mpv/mplayer and youtube-dl.
-If the computer running the application is connected to TV then user can directly view the content on TV.
-Same is with torrent http/magnet links.
-Users can preserve everything which has been played into local playlist.
-Users need to enable **remote-control** mode to use these features, without which everything you click might start playing in the browser if it's html5 compatible.
-The playing instance can be easily controlled using web-based remote.

-Explanation for some casting commands:

-* **yt:** command: First users have to select some playlist using web interface and then this command will send some url which will be then saved to that playlist.
-Users then have to click on the playlist entry manually to make it play on the server.

-* **torrent:** command: First select Torrent section from web interface, then this command will send torrent http/magnet link to the application.
-Users then have to go to Torrent->History section and click on the required item to make it start playing.

-* **ytq:** command: (Available in version 2.8+ onwards) Users can send any ytdl supported link/direct link or torrent magnet/http link to the application, which will be then played instantly without asking anything.

 #### PC To PC Casting

 kawaii-player can work as client as well as server at the same time.
 This feature was exploited in the past to create peer-to-peer mode.
 Now this peer-to-peer mode has been extended in v3.5.0 to include master-slave design in order to incorporate PC-To-PC casting feature.
 Following are some important aspects of this feature.